 That title rhymes… sorry… couldn’t help myself 🙂

-We soon had the boat all put away for our absence over the holidays – less of a process than when we’d left her for months in the storm-tossed Aleutians, but still a bit of work.
-When we returned in mid-January 2018, she was just as we’d left her, always a relief!
+We soon had the boat all put away for our absence over the holidays – less of a process than when we’d left her for months in the Aleutians, but still a bit of work.
+When we returned in late January 2018, she was just as we’d left her, always a relief!

 We had hoped to get most of our (paid) work done during our absence and be able to set sail for Mexico very soon after our return to CELESTE.
 As it happened, though, Seth’s clients had a whole lot more work for him within a day or so of our return.
 That’s always good, of course!
 But it also meant that we couldn’t set off immediately.
 The library at CYC was, fortunately, a nice quiet space to work, so we got into a routine of days at the club library, followed by an evening walk along the promenade to the nearby beach.

 Our extended time in Marina del Rey also gave us the opportunity to see more of the surrounding area, including a day’s hike in a state park in Malibu.
-It was great to see some of the natural landscape and vegetation of this part of California, and the trail afforded beautiful views:
+It was fun to see some of the natural landscape and vegetation of this part of California, and the trail afforded nice views:

 A day in Malibu isn’t complete without a visit to the famous beach, too!